 Professional engineers know about RAM types such as DDR3, RDRAM, SDRAM and so on, and know which motherboards they are compatible with.

-However there are a few tricks amateurs use to check whether the spare RAM in their computer toolkit can be used in the machine they are working on.
+However, there are a few tricks amateurs use to check whether the spare RAM in their computer toolkit can be used in the machine they are working on.

-There are other options, for example, if you cannot access the machine itself to check the RAM stick labels, or the Operating System will not book.
+There are other options, for example, if you cannot access the machine itself to check the RAM stick labels, or the Operating System will not boot.
 One option is to check the RAM information in the machine's BIOS.